 Rows of skillfully crafted hedges bring bright green cypress trees to life at Cementerio Municipal de Tulcan.
 Here the art of topiary is not only practiced but mastered, with towering hedges carved into pillars, swirls, faces, arches, and animals.
 The cemetery first opened in 1932 to replace an old cemetery damaged in an earthquake.
 Among the magical green creatures are more than 12,400 graves, tombs, niches, and mausoleums; one section of the cemetery holds fallen soldiers from the 1941 Ecuadorian-Peruvian War.
-Make Cementerio Municipal de Tulcan part of your personalized Tulcan itinerary using our Tulcan trip builder.
+To visit Cementerio Municipal de Tulcan on your trip to Tulcan, use our Tulcan road trip tool .

 Unable to display map at this time.
 Please try again later.

 This cemetery is famous for its topiary, and rightly so.
 We wandered the grounds for about an hour.
 Surprisingly about one third of the topiary seemed to not have been maintained for several weeks, wi... more »

 A 10 minutos de la frontera con Colombia, se trata de un cementerio sorprendente y diferente: con árboles tallados de forma que representen animales o personas, uno siente mucha paz al pasearse por al... more »10 minutes from the border with Colombia, it is a surprising and different cemetery: carved trees in such a way that they represent animals or people, we feel much peace walk through there.
 Do not miss either the garden "altar of God", where one can sit and read quietly on a bench